Dave Hunt (Christian apologist): Early and personal life

-David Charles Haddon Hunt was born on September 30, 1926, in Riverside, California, to Lillie and Albert Hunt.
-He was raised in a Christian family, with two other siblings.
+David Charles Haddon Hunt was born on September 30, 1926, in Riverside, California, to Lillian and Albert Hunt.
+He was raised in a Christian family, with two siblings.
 As a young man, he also spent time in the military, at the end of World War II.
-He was an alumnus of UCLA.
-From June 24, 1950, until his death, Hunt was married to his college sweetheart, Ruth Klaussen (1926–2013), who together raised four children: David Jr., Janna, Karen and Jon.
+He studied at UCLA obtained a Bachelor of Science in Mathematics; and married his college sweetheart, Ruth Klassen (1926–2013).
+The couple had four children: David Jr., Janna, Karen and Jon.
 He worked as a CPA before his entry into full-time ministry.

 Positions

-Hunt believed occult or pagan influences are pervasive in modern culture - this includes evolution, as well as all forms of psychology, some forms of entertainment, yoga, and some forms of medicine.
+Hunt believed occult or pagan influences are pervasive in modern culture – this includes evolution, as well as all forms of psychology, some forms of entertainment, yoga, and some forms of medicine.
 His book Occult Invasion is dedicated to this area, while several other books mention it in part.

 Creationism

-Hunt was a strict Biblical Creationist - refutations of evolution and theistic evolution were a frequent topic of his radio programs, Search the Scriptures Daily and According to God's Word.
+Hunt was a strict Biblical Creationist – arguments against evolution and theistic evolution were a frequent topic of his radio programs, Search the Scriptures Daily and According to God's Word.